tlauterbach/poDato/README.md

   object: {
     boolean: true
     single: 1.0202
-    stringNoQuotes: This is an example string that does not use double quotes.
+    noQuotes: This is an example string that does not use double quotes.
-    stringWithQuotes: "If you need to use reserved characters like the `:' you can double quote your string."
+    withQuotes: "If you need reserved characters like the `:' you can double quote your string."
   }
   arrayOfStrings: [
     example string